 Each of these centers are available to all the children on a daily basis.
 These learning centers are designed to facilitate and enhance the children’s play experiences, thus capitalizing on teachable moments.

-Snack: The Centres provide a morning breakfast and an afternoon snack and/or milk for the children.
+Snack: The Centres provide a morning breakfast, afternoon snack and milk for the children.
 A weekly snack menu will be posted.
 Children are encouraged to try all food and to drink their milk.

 Hot lunch: A nutritious hot lunch based on the Canada Food Guide is provided on a daily basis.
 A variety of foods are offered and children are encouraged to try them all and finish as much as possible.
 The parents will provide alternative foods for those children with food allergies.
 Two week rotational menus are posted on the parent’s bulletin board.
 Changes to the menus may be made in accordance to supplies on hand.